CarlosViniMSouza/trail-nodejs-ignite/projects/finapi/requests.md

 - [x] It must be possible do an deposit.
 - [x] It must be possible do an withdraw.
 - [x] It must be possible search the customer bank statement by day.
-- [] It must be possible update customer data.
+- [x] It must be possible update customer data.
-- [] It must be possible get customer account data.
+- [x] It must be possible get customer account data.
-- [] It must be possible delete an account.
+- [x] It must be possible delete an account.
+- [x] It must be possible return the customer total balance.

 ## Business Rules